Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-2/index.md

 - Part 3: Technology
 - Part 4: Billing and Pricing

-T﻿he Part 2 of this series will focus on Security and Compliance.
+The Part 2 of this series will focus on Security and Compliance.
 Let's go!

 ### Domain 2: Security and Compliance